panjf2000/goproxy/README.md

 - inverse_mode：load-balancing algoritms：0 for Randomized Algorithm； 1 for Weight Round Robin Algorithm； 2 for Power of Two Choices (P2C) Algorithm； 3 for IP Hash Algorithm； 4 for Consistent Hashing with Bounded Loads Algorithm
 - auth：enable http authentication or not
 - cache：enable responses caching or not
-- cache_timeout：expired time of responses caching, in minutes
+- cache_timeout：expired time of responses caching, in seconds
+- cache_type: redis or memory
 - log：log level, 1 for Debug，0 for info
 - log_path：the path of log files
 - user：user name from http authentication